 Do you love the look of shabby chic?
 If you are a do-it-yourself type, consider turning a cabinet into a bathroom vanity.

 For instructions on how you can turn a cabinet into a bathroom vanity from HGTV, click here.
 If you decide to go this route, you may want to give Annie Sloan paint a try, click here to view instructional videos on her YouTube channel.

 By Debbie Correale, founder and owner of Redesign Right, LLC.
 You can learn more about her at RedesignRight.com.
-Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, Google+ and Instagram.
-Featured Image from Houzz: Hunter Douglas.
+Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, and Instagram.
+Feature photo from Pixabay.

 Are you dealing with an old bathroom?
 Often I find people tolerating an unpleasant bathroom for years and then remodel it before selling it without gaining any benefits from a new bathroom.
 Why wait?
 There is planning to do before you do any project, why not go through the steps and assess your situation at least you will be making an informed decision.

 - What is your goal?
 When answering this question consider things such as how long you plan to stay in your house and if there are any special requirements necessary to incorporate into the goal.

 - Define Your Budget.
 Home Advisor offers a budget planning tool for your area and the type of work you want to complete, click here to review.